alankrantas/svelteapp-typescript-go/README.md

 ### `npm run dev`

-Run the Svelte app in dev mode: the app will not call any backend APIs, instead it returns built-in mock product data and the returned order number is always 1.
+Run the Svelte app in dev mode.
+The app _will not_ call any backend APIs, instead it returns mock product data and the returned order number is always `42`.

 ## Build and Run Production